 In conclusion, under Alternative 1 (No Action), the current increasing trend in bycatch would be expected to continue as the stock rebuilds.
-In numbers of fish, estimates of discards and dead discards of red snapper in 2017 were 1,018,929 and 406,195 (SEFSC 2016).
-In comparison, allowing harvest in 2017 of red snapper (Alternatives 2-5) could both increase and decrease occurrences of bycatch of red snapper as discussed above.
-Bycatch would decrease when fishermen retain red snapper during the open season; if the season was closed (Alternative 1 No Action), these fish would be returned to the water and a portion would not survive.
+In numbers of fish, estimates of discards and dead discards of red snapper in 2016 were 1,018,929 and 406,195 (SEFSC 2016).
+In comparison, allowing harvest in 2018 of red snapper (Alternatives 2-5) could both increase and decrease occurrences of bycatch of red snapper as discussed above.
+Bycatch would decrease when fishermen retain red snapper during the open season; if the season was closed (Alternative 1 (No Action)), these fish would be returned to the water and a portion would not survive.
 Bycatch could increase due to increased targeting and high-grading behavior as discussed above.

-As changes to bycatch from allowing harvest in 2017 (Alternatives 2-5) would largely depend on fishermen's behavior, it is not possible to determine the net change to the bycatch between a closed season (Alternative 1 No Action) and an open one (Alternatives 2-5).
-However, although fishery management actions can adversely impact non-target species, the proposed temporary measure is not anticipated to substantially increase bycatch of red snapper and co-occurring species.
-The red snapper open seasons in 2012, 2013, and 2014 were short in duration (total days open since 2010: 17 recreational and 122 commercial).
-The limited harvest under Preferred Alternative 4 would occur in October for the recreational sector and until December 31, 2017, for the commercial sector unless the commercial ACL is met or projected to be met.
-Analysis in Appendix I of Amendment 37 shows that the commercial ACL would not be met in 2017 under all the alternatives considered; and the recreational sector would be open from a minimum of 6 days to a maximum of 12 days (depending on the predicted landings) under Preferred Alternative 4.
+As changes to bycatch from allowing harvest beginning in 2018 (Alternatives 2-5) would largely depend on fishermen's behavior it is not possible to determine the net change to the bycatch between a closed season (Alternative 1 (No Action)) and an open one (Alternatives 2-5).
+However, although fishery management actions can adversely impact non-target species, the proposed alternatives are not anticipated to substantially increase bycatch of red snapper and cooccurring species.
+The red snapper open seasons in 2012, 2013, and 2014 were short in duration (total days open since 2010: 17 recreational and 122 commercial) and future seasons based on landings during this time period would also be short.